moccalotto/kaosrpg/index.md

 The GM may The GM can also award karma points to a character if she invokes some of the character's disadvantages.

-> **Note**:
-> Karma points are intended to soften the "blow" of missing a roll, as well as adding a
-> luck/fate dimension to the game.
-> We reset the karma every session to avoid power gaming through the accumulation of karma points.
-> It also allows players to refresh their karma without having to fail any checks.
-> High powered campaigns might reset the karma to 3 or 4, while more realistic campaigns might reset
-> karma to 1 or 0.
-Some players prefer not to reset at all, possibly imposing upper limits on how many
-> karma points a character can have.

 Milestones
 ----------